 Once you have taken care of the fab four up there, put some serious thought into investing in some specialty block rulers.
 Seriously.
 They make things so much easier, and will up your status from newbie to pro in no time.
 Here’s my advice:

 - 60° Triangle Ruler - Depending on the quilts you are making, you may never need this or you may use it all the time.
 I’m a use-it-all-the-timer myself.
-This ruler is a leading cast member in a few of my quilt patterns, including: Minimal Triangles, Mayan Mosaic, Warrior and, coming out on April 27th, Hexie Stripe.
+This ruler is a leading cast member in a few of my quilt patterns, including: Minimal Triangles, Mosaic and Hexie Stripe.

 - Block-Sized Square Rulers - I recommend using a square ruler the same size as your unfinished quilt block.
 Does that make sense?
 Let me give you an example: if your quilt makes an unfinished block that is 6 ½", like the Kris Kross quilt pattern, trimming is much faster and more accurate if you have a 6 ½" square ruler.
 If you already bought the 4-pack listed above, you're set.
 However, another square ruler I pick up a lot is my 12 ½" square Omnigrid and on my To-Buy list is a 15 ½".